JohnDanz/augur-core-changes/README.md

     reporterID
   ),
   activeRep,
-  fork,
-  reportedOnNonFinalRoundTwoEvent
+  reportedOnNonFinalRoundTwoEvent[<address>]
 )

-data whitelists[<contract>](
+data controller
-  addresses[<address>],
-  taken
-)
 ```
-The only addition here is `reportedOnNonFinalRoundTwoEvent` added to the `Reporting[<branch>]` data structure.
-When a person reports on a round 2 event before it was in the second round [i.e. the first reporting backstop], then `reportedOnNonFinalRoundTwoEvent` will be set to the eventID of the event that was reported on.
+A few things have changed here in the `reporting` data structure. `fork` has been removed from the `reporting` data structure and added `reportedOnNonFinalRoundTwoEvent[<address>]`.
+When a person reports on a round 2 event before it was in the second round [i.e. the first reporting backstop], then `reportedOnNonFinalRoundTwoEvent[<address>]` will be set to the `eventID` of the event that was reported on given a reporter `address`.
 A reporter cannot convert their rep to dormant or send rep until they've finished the resolution process for that round 2 event.
-Once the round 2 event is final then `reportedOnNonFinalRoundTwoEvent` should be set to 0.
-Otherwise the data structure for reporting has remained the same.
+Once the round 2 event is final then `reportedOnNonFinalRoundTwoEvent[<address>]` should be set to 0.

+The `whitelist` data structure has been removed in favor of `controller`.
+Like most contracts, `reporting` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### reporting method changes, additions, and removals:
 ```